Semi-Gloss over Ceiling Paint (Can You Do it & How To?)

 • A ladder (Optional)

-1. Check If The Ceiling Paint Is Dry
+1. Check if the Ceiling Paint is Dry

 3. Fix Imperfections With Spackle Compound

-4. Sand The Paint
+4. Sand the Paint Finish

-5. Apply The Semi-Gloss Paint
+5. Apply Semi-Gloss Paint

 Even though semi-gloss paint is water-resistant, the paint isn’t waterproof and can withstand moisture only for a short period.
 The paint will get washed off if exposed to constant water for several days or weeks.
 So, to make the paint last longer, clean it regularly, and if there’s a water leak near it, fix it immediately.